For more detailed information, please change to the German version of this website.

 studierendenWERK BERLIN

 The studierendenWERK Berlin regularly offers students workshops on the topics of self-organisation, concentration and attention, studying with ADHD and much more.
-In addition, those affected can join the ADHD Meet-up.
+In addition, those affected can join the ADHD Meet-up (1st Thursday every month, 14:30-16:30, in German).

 Under the heading "Selfcare" you find selected workshops in the event calendar: studierendenWERK BERLIN - Calendar of events